Bambusa - Bamboo: Planting and Growing

 Bamboo propagation is generally carried out in spring, during March-April, by dividing clumps that are at least three years old.
 The operation is performed when the soil is sufficiently moist, which makes the process easier.

-- Using a sharp spade, take a good-sized rootball from a clump with at least 3 to 5 culms at the edge of the main rootball;
+• Using a sharp spade, take a good-sized clump from the edge of the main clump, ensuring it has at least 3 to 5 culms;

-- Shorten the culms by 1/3 of their length, always keeping some foliage, otherwise the rootballs won’t recover;
+• Shorten the culms by one-third of their length, always retaining some foliage, otherwise the clumps will not recover;

-- Plant the rootball in a hole enriched with good compost;
+• Plant the clump in a hole enriched with good compost;

-- Backfill with the excavated soil, firm down and mulch;
+• Backfill the hole with the excavated soil, firm it down, and mulch;

-- Water thoroughly to reduce air pockets between the soil and the rootstocks, then keep the soil moist, but never waterlogged;
+• Water generously to eliminate air pockets between the soil and the rootstocks, then keep the soil moist but never waterlogged;

-- Spray regularly with non-calcareous water on the leaf in dry or windy weather, in the evening or morning.
-This will prevent the leaf from drying out and ensure good recovery.
+• Spray regularly with non-calcareous water on the leaf during dry or windy weather, in the evening or morning.
+This will prevent the leaves from drying out and ensure good recovery.

 Association

 Bambusas are exotic bamboos, originating from the warm and humid regions of Asia.
-Ideally, one would artificially recreate a piece of subtropical forest (Asian or otherwise), in a container in colder regions or in the ground, in a sheltered and semi-shaded spot in milder areas.
+Ideally, one would recreate an artificial piece of subtropical forest (Asian or otherwise), in a pot in colder regions or in the ground, in a sheltered and semi-shaded spot in milder areas.

-Pair a Bambusa multiplex ‘Alphonse Karr’ with a Schefflera taiwaniana, a bush related to our indoor scheffleras but far more hardy (-10°C).
-For perennials, consider the impressive Strelitzia nicolai or White Bird of Paradise (a little nod to Michel Berger) to add volume and striking flowering.
-It must absolutely be brought into a cold greenhouse during winter.
+A Bambusa multiplex ‘Alphonse Karr’ can be paired with a Schefflera taiwaniana, a bush related to our indoor scheffleras but much hardier (-10°C).
+For perennials, consider the impressive Strelitzia nicolai or White Bird of Paradise (a little nod to Michel Berger) to add volume and a stunning flowering display.
+It must be brought into a cold greenhouse during winter.

-Large, broad leaves always bring an exotic touch, while also creating contrast with the bamboo’s fine foliage: a Colocasia esculenta ‘Black Magic’ and its botanical cousin an Alocasia macrorrhiza or Elephant Ear.
+Large, broad leaves always add an exotic touch, as well as a contrast to the fine leaves of the bamboo: a Colocasia esculenta ‘Black Magic’ and its botanical cousin an Alocasia macrorrhiza or Elephant Ear.

 Also worth reading